idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 ```

 #### 2. After selecting the data, the next step is **PREPROCESSING**.
 This step involves cleaning and organizing the data to ensure its quality and reliability.
   - In the dataset, we encounter missing values in the BMI column and unavailable information marked as "unknown" in the smoking_status attribute.

-These issues are addressed using various preprocessing techniques such as filling in missing         values using median / value average, data filtering, and handling categorical outliers.
+  -  These issues are addressed using various preprocessing techniques such as filling in missing values using median / value average, data filtering, and handling categorical outliers.
 In addition, all features are checked for                      consistency, duplication, and appropriate formatting to prepare the data for further analysis.

 #### 3. The third stage is **TRANSFORMATION**, which involves converting the data into formats suitable for modeling.
   - In this project, numeric characteristics can be normalized or rescaled, and categorical variables - such as gender, job type, and residence type - can be encoded using techniques such as hot one encoding or categorical label encoding.
 Furthermore, the dataset can be balanced using synthetic techniques such as SMOTE to ensure that the minority group (stroke cases) is equally represented as the majority category (non-stroke), thus improving the effectiveness of AI models.

 #### 4. Then comes the **DATA MINING** stage, where various artificial intelligence and machine learning algorithms are applied to uncover patterns (or different behaviors) and build predictive models.
-  - In the stroke prediction task, several models such as Nearest-K Neighbors (KNN), Support Vector Machines (SVM), Logistic Regression can be implemented, I personally chose to use FOREST RANDOM and XGBOOST (and later on a few more models)        which is a gradient state based model.
+  - In the stroke prediction task, several models such as Nearest-K Neighbors (KNN), Support Vector Machines (SVM), Logistic Regression can be implemented.

+  - I personally chose to use FOREST RANDOM and XGBOOST (and later on a few more models) which is a gradient state based model.
 The models are trained to classify whether a patient is at risk of stroke.
 Each model is evaluated based on metrics     such as accuracy, precision, 1F score and more... to determine its effectiveness.
 Cross-validation techniques can also be used to ensure that the results are robust and not biased by splitting the data set.

 #### 5. At last comes the **INTERPRETATION AND EVALUATION** phase which evaluates the model's results to draw conclusions and insights.
   - This phase includes comparing the model performance, identifying the most influential characteristics that contribute to stroke risk, and interpreting the results in a relevant medical context.

-    The goal at the end of this phase is to derive actionable knowledge from the data that can aid in the early detection or prevention of stroke.
+  - The goal at the end of this phase is to derive actionable knowledge from the data that can aid in the early detection or prevention of stroke.
     The results are then visually presented in diagrams and the main findings of the data are presented to support further conclusions and further research.

 <img src="https://github.com/idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/blob/main/images%26gifs/KDD-steps-Knowledge-Discovery-in-Databases.png" style="width: 90%;" />